WELCOME TO BAYLOR'S

 Our group is fascinated by the conditions of magmas that trigger eruptions, as well as the volcanic processes of eruptive ascent and emplacement.
 We also study crystals — igneous, metamorphic, and gemstones.
 We use information preserved within crystals to understand petrologic and tectonic processes.

 We are using synchrotron FTIR and high temperature experiments to determine the volatile contents in melt embayments (CO2 map here).
 Embayments record the decompression histories of rhyolitic melt ascending volcanic conduits.

-See a video of Roy's work.
+See a video of our trip to Iceland.

 Stress in crystals

 We are using synchrotron X-ray microdiffraction (μXRD) to analyze crystal lattice deformation in crystals ejected in volcanic eruptions.
 We want to learn what geologic processes strain crystals.

 Our lab contains a high temperature experimental petrology system.
 The lab is also home to FTIR and Raman spectrometers, petrographic tools, and high powered computing.

 Roy Bassoo publishes the first assessment of Guyana's alluvial diamonds.
 We document the diamonds' surface textures, internal structures, compositions, and inclusion character.
 We suggest Guyana's diamonds are sourced from the Paleoproterozoic.

 Anna Ruefer demonstrates that quartz-hosted embayments from 10 caldera-forming eruptions have diverse bubble textures.
 Embayments shapes also take many forms, ranging from straight and simple to highly irregular.